htrajan/ht-drawsteel/Classes Single Page/Elementalist.md

 - You and allies in the area can take the Catch Breath action as a maneuver.
 - The area is difficult terrain for your enemies.
-- When an enemy enters the area for the first time on a turn or starts their turn there, they take `(SURGE)` damage.
+- When an enemy enters the area for the first time on a turn or starts their turn there, they take `⚡` damage.

 **Persistent 1:** The area remains until the start of your next turn.
 You can move the area up to 5 squares as a maneuver.
 This ability ends if you lose line of effect to its area.